SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/10_CPP_Course.md

 There are three well-known copy-elision techniques that are independent of the programming languages:

-1. The parameter of the function is of a class type and the function is called with an R-value value class object.
+1. The parameter of the function is of a class type (not reference or pointer) and the function is called with an R-value value class object.
 ```cpp
 class Myclass {
 public: